TeamMate-App-Momentum-Team-13/TeamMate-Back-End/README.md

     - **HostNoGuest** : games that I host that have no guests (pending or accepted, etc) so that I can delete this game session and no one needs to be notified.
 I could also edit this game
     - **HostNotPendingUnconfirmedDoubles :** doubles games that I host with other accepted guest but not confirmed yet and No pending guest
     - **GuestAcceptedUnconfirmedDoubles** : doubles games that I am an accepted guest (not the host), but aren't confirmed yet.
 So I could cancel my request to join this game after I'm accepted
+    - **MyPreviousGames** : List all users previous games as Host or Guest

 ## User Profiles